The Beatles Rarity

 1) BROW (i.e The Beatles Rarity Of The Week) – These are published on the site each Monday to get your week off to a good start.
 The BROW is where I take on the attitude that you can find the mainstream Beatles and solo-Beatles hits anywhere, but once a week or so, you might want to hear something that is a little more out of the ordinary.
 And if you still have come across the particular variation of a song I post, then maybe it’s been awhile, because it’s not on the radio or as easily found in stores anywhere.
 I started BROW back in 2007 and all of them are right here on this site.
-It is a means of sharing with other Beatles fans from my growing collection of 9,561 recordings.
+It is a means of sharing with other Beatles fans from my growing collection of 9,858 recordings.
 The tracks are considered rare because they are have either been out of circulation for some time, were never in circulation in the first place but only available on unofficial recordings, or other reasons.
 The sources stem from live concert performances, television appearances, studio outtakes and more.
 The BROW will feature not only Beatles-era recordings but also recordings from any of their individual post-Beatles careers and even pre-Beatles recordings.
 Along with the music, there will also be a little discussion to put things into the proper perspective.
-Just click Rarities in the navigation bar on the top of the page to check some of these out.
+Just click Rarities in the navigation bar on the top of the page to see a listing by song title of all rarities posted on the site.
+From there you can simply click and play or read more about them.
 I take requests for future BROWs too.
 It only has to be something somewhat rare that one or more Beatles is playing on.
 Just click Contact in the top navigation bar and let me hear from you.

 2) #askNat – Every Thursday I will share selected Beatles-related questions I’ve received from site readers and answer these as best I can and open it up for further discussion via comments from you.
 For more on #askNat click the link in the top navigation bar (or click here).
 To send me your own question for use on #askNat, just click here and tell me what’s on your mind.